 Below is an example of a Hirade guitar label signed by the master, as seen on Guitar Heaven site.

 To my ears, this K5 is a beautiful, sweetly musical instrument that handles and plays easily.
 Although not forward in presence, it held its own in my guitar ensemble classes.
 Its superb resonance properties give it an open sound I seek in a guitar.
 I doubt that I will ever need a better (louder) guitar.
 Since the K5 pleases me, does it really matter that another instrument might please me more?
 I don’t think that would motivate me to practice more, and that is the only true path to better guitar sound.
 The K5 is well-suited to being the last guitar I will ever own.

 The following specs available courtesy of http://www.MusicalPlanet.com archives.

 Learning to Play

-I took three group lessons to get the basics of position down, then joined a community college guitar ensemble for two semesters.
+I took three group lessons to re-acquaint myself with basic techniques, then joined a community college guitar ensemble for two semesters.
 I taught myself the pieces that we performed, and also have some practice books for self-study: